PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/bootstrap/README.md

 ## MD5 file hashes

 This module uses MD5 hashes to verify file content change.
-This means that any file modification done between Terraform runs will be discovered and the remote file will be overridden.
+This means that any file modification done between Terraform runs will be discovered and the remote file will be overwritten.
 This has some implications though.

 The module can calculate hashes for the existing files - any files that were present before Terraform run.